DogeTheBeast/College_notes/1st Year/Second Term/PHY 158/Waves.md

 The sin component describes the wave and the cos component describes the amplitude modulation.
 Hence, the ${\delta r}$ and ${\delta \phi}$ affect the amplitude and it is independent of time.

+So, superposition can be simplified into 2 basic equations, For destructive interference

 ---
 Read also -